Can You Travel With CBD?

 Flying With CBD

-In late May 2018, following the passage of the updated Farm Bill, the Transportation Security Administration (TSA) changed their previously strict guidelines on traveling with any cannabis-related products to accommodate CBD.
+In late May 2018, following the passage of the updated Farm Bill, the Transportation Security Administration (TSA) changed its previously strict guidelines on traveling with any cannabis-related products to accommodate CBD.
 According to a statement on the TSA website:

 “Products/medications that contain hemp-derived CBD or are approved by the FDA are legal as long as it is produced within the regulations defined by the law under the Agriculture Improvement Act 2018.”